HamButt/HamButt/README.md

 - I’m currently working on Praiseboard as a fullStack developer from previous 3+ months on MERN stack.

 - WORK EXPERIENCE:
-- I have 8 months experience at CrossVision as individual fullStack developer.
+- I have 8 months experience at CrossVision as individual fullStack developer and over all experience is over a year.

 - TECHNOLOGIES
   - Framework: